GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ## Fonts

-The selections of the fonts were chosen really carefully, the main logo font used is "Special Elite" which was supplied from Google Fonts.
+The selections of the fonts were chosen carefully, the main logo font used is "Special Elite" which was supplied from Google Fonts.
 This font was chosen for its unique 'worn' style that gives it a ruggedness and slight military look.
 The secondary font used is 'Marcellus,' which too can be found on Google Fonts.
-A third font has been used a in the site to give a better reading experience on the dark background 'GFS Didot'.
+A third font has been used in the site to give a better reading experience on the dark background 'GFS Didot'.

 The first font...